 Lawrence Tech's Academic Program Planning and Review (APPR) process ensures that each academic program is reviewed at least every three years.
 This collaborative process involves a department self-study, review by the Provost's Office, and a planning discussion between the Provost's Office, Dean's Office, department chair, and program director.
 The results of the APPR process are used to support the University's annual budget process, the department's academic program development, and the University's enrollment management strategy.

 The APPR Repository, accessed from this page and updated each summer, includes all of the resources needed by departments to conduct their program review:

 - Lawrence Tech's APPR template, a Microsoft Word document containing the review questions and interpretive information

-- A comprehensive dataset prepared by the Office of Institutional Research containing demographic, enrollment, graduation, retention, and faculty information, plus an interpretive guide to the datasets
+- Comprehensive datasets prepared by the Office of Institutional Research containing demographic, enrollment, graduation, retention, and faculty information, plus an interpretive guide to the datasets

 The first round of Lawrence Tech's APPR process was conducted in Fall 2009-2011.
 The second round is being conducted in Fall 2011-2013, and the third round will be conducted in Fall 2014-16.
 The Review Cycle for Rounds 2 and 3 is based on professional accreditation visit schedules, known issues needing attention in the programs, and balanced workload for department chairs.

 Lawrence Tech's APPR process is supported by an Academic Program Planning and Review Advisory Committee, which also provides advisory support to departments as they develop new academic programs.
 For more information on Lawrence Tech's APPR process, please contact Dr. Alan McCord, Associate Provost.